nickjansen12312/cohort-3-dashboard/.github/ISSUE_TEMPLATE/definition-of-ready.md

 ---
 name: 'Defintion Of Ready'
-about: 'describes when a story is ready'
+about: 'Describes when a story is ready'
 title: '[Request]'
 labels: ''
 assignees: ''